Jump to content

 Settings

-Building elements that are connected to the Source 1 building elements, if they are closer than the Maximum Distance.
+The first set of building elements to which the tool tries to find neighbours.
 Note that the building elements can be either single objects or even assemblies.

 In different use cases, you want to find the proximity objects in different ways.

-Find Closest.
-Use this option when you only want to find only the closest one of all the building elements within the Maximum Distance.
+Neighbours.
+Use this option when you want to connect all the building elements within the Maximum Distance between Neighbours.

 Proximity Type

 There are use cases where you want to limit the proximity search in different ways.
-For example, you might want to connect only the building elements (from Source 2) that are above the building element (from Source 1).
+For example, you might want to connect only the building elements (from Target Objects 2) that are above the building element (from Target Objects 1).

-Shortest.
-Use this option to find the building elements (from Source 2) in any direction from the Source 1 object.
+Any Direction.
+Use this option to find the building elements (from Target Objects 2) in any direction from the Target Objects 1 building element.

 Above.
-Use this option to find building elements (from Source 2) directly above the Source 1 building elements.
-If the Source 2 building element is within the Maximum Distance, but on the side or below the Source 1 building element, then it is not connected to the Source 1 building element.
+Use this option to find building elements (from Target Objects 2) directly above the Target Objects 1 building elements.
+If the Target Objects 2 building element is within the Maximum Distance, but on the side or below the Target Objects 1 building element, then it is not connected to the Target Objects 1 building element.

 Below.
-Use this option to find building elements (from Source 2) directly below the Source 1 building elements.
-If the Source 2 building element is within the Maximum Distance, but on the side or above the Source 1 building element, then it is not connected to the Source 1 building element.
+Use this option to find building elements (from Target Objects 2) directly below the Target Objects 1 building elements.
+If the Target Objects 2 building element is within the Maximum Distance, but on the side or above the Target Objects 1 building element, then it is not connected to the Target Objects 1 building element.

 On the Side.
-Use this option to find building elements (from Source 2) on the side of the Source 1 building elements, in other words not directly above or below.
-If the Source 2 building element is within the Maximum Distance, but directly above or below the Source 1 building element, then it is not connected to the Source 1 building element.
+Use this option to find building elements (from Target Objects 2) on the side of the Target Objects 1 building elements, in other words not directly above or below.
+If the Target Objects 2 building element is within the Maximum Distance, but directly above or below the Target Objects 1 building element, then it is not connected to the Target Objects 1 building element.

 On the Side at the Same Level.
-Use this option to find building elements on the side of the Source 1 building elements, in other words not directly above or below.
-The additional constraint is that the Source 2 building element has to be at the same level as the Source 1 building element.
-If the Source 2 building element is within the Maximum Distance, but directly above or below, or on the side but higher or lower than the Source 1 building element, then it is not connected to the Source 1 building element.
+Use this option to find building elements on the side of the Target Objects 1 building elements, in other words not directly above or below.
+The additional constraint is that the Target Objects 2 building element has to be at the same level as the Target Objects 1 building element.
+If the Target Objects 2 building element is within the Maximum Distance, but directly above or below, or on the side but higher or lower than the Target Objects 1 building element, then it is not connected to the Source 1 building element.

-Use this option to define the maximum allowed distance between the building elements.
+Use this option to define the maximum allowed distance between the neighbours.
 The building elements that are farther apart than the Maximum Distance are not connected.
+In other words the Maximum Distance between Neighbours define the neighbourhood of the building element.

 Connection Property

-Use this option to define the Connection Property Name.
-Just make sure you use unique names, if you want to run the tool multiple times on the same model (and don’t want to update or override the existing connections).
+Use this option to define the Connection Property name.
+Make sure you use unique names, if you want to run the tool multiple times on the same model (and don’t want to update or override the existing connections).
 The Connection Property can be used for example in the Calculate Properties for Connected Objects tool.

 Override Connections

 Use this option to choose whether you want to override (checked) or update (unchecked) the Connection Property, if it already exists in the model.
 There are use cases for both.
-Maybe you want to run the tool multiple times for the same Source 1 building elements but for different sets of Source 2 building elements using different logic or Maximum Distance.
+Maybe you want to run the tool multiple times for the same Target Objects 1 building elements but for different sets of Target Objects 2 building elements using different logic or Maximum Distance.
 Then you want to update/add to the Connection Property.
 On the other hand, if you make a mistake, you can override the Connection Property with a rerun.

 Create Connection for Completely Inside Objects

 The tool calculates the distance between the closest surfaces of the objects.
-However, sometimes the Source 2 building elements can be completely inside the Source 1 building element and ‘deeper’ than the Maximum Distance.
-If you want to find and connect these objects, turn this option on.
+However, sometimes the Target Objects 2 building elements can be completely inside the Target Objects 1 building element and ‘deeper’ than the Maximum Distance between Neighbours.
+If you want to connect these objects, turn this option on.

 Automation